lrq3000/openarena_engine_serversidedemos/README.md

 This implementation has been made as generic as possible, and so it should work for any mod based on ioquake3 or Quake 3 Arena.
 It was also cleaned up and separated as much as possible from the core code, leaving a minimum of changes to the core files, so it should be easily portable to any version of ioquake3 >= r1910 (maybe also with a few prior versions).

-NOTE: this is a port from OpenArena v0.8.8 to OA+ioquake3, this should be even more close to the original ioquake3 code.
+NOTE: this is a port from OpenArena v0.8.8 to OA+ioquake3, this should be even more close to the original ioquake3 code (in fact this patch is compiled against the latest ioquake3 release on github + openarena, see github.com/lrq3000/openarena_engine repo).

 FEATURES
 --------